 Dosage

-Of course try drinking a cup or two each day when you feel a cold coming on and for a day or two after it has passed.
+Of course try drinking a hot cup of tea or two each day when you feel cold symptoms coming on and for a day or two after it has passed.

 Immune Boosting Tea